- This stage in life can be a great opportunity to revisit both your financial plan and your plan for the important things you want to do next.

 See if you're on track in the Planning & Guidance Center.

 Get your Fidelity Retirement ScoreSM—it's like a credit score for retirement.

-Fidelity's rule of thumb: Save 10x your income by age 67.
+Fidelity's rule: Aim to save 10x your income by age 67.